fiddleHeads/intro-to-arcgis-pro/content/user-interface.md

 *3*{: .circle .circle-blue} Expand the resulting **Folder Connection** in the **Catalog Window** and expand the **Intro.gdb**.

-There should be three [feature classes](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/feature-class-basics.htm) in this geodatabase.
+There should be four [feature classes](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/feature-class-basics.htm) and one table in this geodatabase.
 A geodatabase helps us organize data collections in ArcGIS projects.